-Epic discovery: Brilliant readers Caryn and Nina have discovered where we can still buy aluminum “Day-n-Night” house name and address plates — just like we’ve seen in the back of golly every 1950s magazine ever.
-And these retro house plaques are not “reproductions” — they are made on the same machinery — in the same factory — by the same company that has been making them continuously since 1949 — an epic 65 years!
+Epic discovery: Where to buy “Day-n-Night” aluminum house name and address plates — just like we’ve seen in the back of golly every 1950s magazine ever — made on the same machinery — in the same factory — by the same company that has been making them continuously since 1949 — an epic 65 years! ” width=”750″ height=”1709″>Epic discovery: Brilliant readers Caryn and Nina have discovered where we can still buy aluminum “Day-n-Night” house name and address plates — just like we’ve seen in the back of golly every 1950s magazine ever.
+And these retro house plaques are not “reproductions” — they are made using the same process, and pretty much all the same machinery, by the company of the same name that has been making them continuously since 1949.
 Hey, and I think they are quite affordable, too.

 No website — read on for how to get these plaques